StevePilcher/FitClub-MS4/README.md

 ## Credits

 ### Content

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-- The layout for the user stories document was taken from this source [User Stories tracking template idea](https://www.techno-pm.com/2016/09/product-backlog-excel-template.html)
+- The layout for the user stories document was taken from this source [User Stories tracking template idea](https://www.techno-pm.com/2016/09/product-backlog-excel-template.html), although template was not copied just inspired by.

 ### Media

-- The photos used in this site were obtained from ...
+- [Font Awesome](https://fontawesome.com/) was used for all icons on the site unless otherwise stated in the per page attributions.

+- [Unsplash](https://unsplash.com/) was used for to obtain the photo images the site.
+Image by image referenceing is detailed on the seperate media.md file below

+The media references by page are detailed on a seperate markdown [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/Media.md)

 ### Acknowledgements

+- **No** tutors or Mentor was used in the development of this project

+- The product, bag, checkout and profile apps were heavily influenced by the Code Institutes Boutique Ado tutorials.

+- The landing page effect fading sectiosn whilst scrolling was taken from [Super Hi](https://www.superhi.com/library/posts/how-to-add-web-design-elements-that-fade-in-and-out-on-scroll)

+- The Forum was influenced by tutorials by [Data FLair's](https://data-flair.training/blogs/discussion-forum-python-django/) creating a discussion forum with Python Django

-- I received inspiration for this project from X
+- I received inspiration for this project from [Sphinx Digitals](https://www.spinxdigital.com/blog/top-10-website-designs-2020/) top 10 website designs 2020, also [awwwards](https://www.awwwards.com/)